openvinotoolkit/openvino/tools/pot/openvino/tools/pot/algorithms/quantization/range_supervision/README.md

 - `"stat_subset_size"`:  This parameter defines *how many images* of the specified dataset in "engine: config" are used to extract the bounds (images are randomly chosen if a subset is chosen).
 This value is set to **300** by default.
 The more images are selected for the bound generation, the more accurate the estimation of an out-of-bound event will be, at the cost of increasing extraction time.

 ## Example of RangeSupervision results
-The following example shows a traffic camera image and predicted objects using a Yolov3 pretrained on the Coco dataset.
-A single weight fault was injected in a randomly chosen convolution layer of Yolo, flipping the most significant bit of the selected network parameter.
+The following example shows a traffic camera image and predicted objects using a YOLOv3 pre-trained on the Coco dataset.
+A single weight fault was injected in a randomly chosen convolution layer of YOLO, flipping the most significant bit of the selected network parameter.
 If range supervision is applied, the original network performance is recovered despite the presence of the fault.

 ![](../../../../../../docs/range_supervision/images/img_combined_2.png)